ape-with-helmet/UniCourtWorkshop/prerequisite.md

-Please run the following commands on your virtual machine(linux) or machine with linux OS.
+Please run the following commands on your virtual machine(linux) or machine with linux OS.(Changes)

 Make sure you have an active internet connection while running these.